 City Budgeting

 Every year City of Castlegar Council and Staff work together to develop an Annual Budget and Five Year Financial Plan.
+Municipalities must adopt the Financial Plan before May 15, when the annual property tax bylaw must be adopted, in accordance with the Community Charter.
+The planning period is five years, covering the current year plus the next four years.

 Setting Castlegar’s Collective Goals

 Municipal services impact your everyday life.
-Each time you have your garbage and recycling picked up, drink clean water from the tap, borrow a book from the library, or have emergency services rush to your aid – you are using a City of Castlegar service.
+Each time you have your garbage and recycling picked up, drink clean water from the tap, borrow a book from the library, or have emergency services rush to your aid, you are using a City of Castlegar service.

 That’s why the City’s budget is so important – it is about setting our collective goals and building a great place to live, work and play.
 The budget determines the level of service provided to Castlegar residents and guides decisions on what City infrastructure will be purchased, built and repaired.